PunkyKnife/RAG-Cocktail-System/README.md

 ### 1. Prerequisites

 - Python 3.11 or higher installed on your system.
-- uv (a fast Python package installer and runner) installed.
-If not, you can install it via pip install uv or refer to its official documentation.
 - A [DashScope API Key](https://dashscope.console.aliyun.com/apiKey) from Alibaba Cloud.

 ### 2. Clone the Repository